craftgate/recruitment/README.md

 * A good reader, experimenter and hungry to learn and share
 * Open minded, honest, has intense care for ethics

-# Key Technologies, Architecture and Practices Used At Craftgate
+# Key Technologies, Architecture and Practices Used

 We are experts of the following technologies, architecture and practices.